Nicholas-Abell/portfolio/README.md

 # Welcome to My Portfolio!

-Hello there, I'm Nicholas Abell, and I'm thrilled to have you here.
+Hello there, I'm Nicholas Abell, and I am thrilled to have you here.
 This portfolio is a window into my world of projects and passions.

 ## Who Am I?